Dear reader of ADxS.org, please excuse the disruption.

 16. Gender-specific differences in MPH

 One study observed a higher increase in dopamine in the ventral striatum (including the nucleus accumbens) in women than in men.
-The increase in the dorsal striatum was the same.4
+The increase in the dorsal striatum was the same.5

 17. Areas of application of methylphenidate in relation to other ADHD medications

-• According to the current European consensus, methylphenidate is the first choice ADHD medication for children (before amphetamine medication) and the second choice for adults (after amphetamine medication)56
+• According to the current European consensus, methylphenidate is the first choice of medication for ADHD in children (before amphetamine medication) and the second choice of medication in adults (after amphetamine medication)67

 • In children who are MPH non-responders, i.e. who do not respond to MPH, the efficacy of amphetamine medication should be tested.

-• Patients with pronounced dysphoria during inactivity or with comorbid depression benefit particularly from amphetamine medication.
+• People with ADHD with pronounced dysphoria during inactivity or with comorbid depression benefit particularly from amphetamine medication.

-• In addition, people who require stronger activation may be able to cope better with amphetamine medication.
+• In addition, people with ADHD who require stronger activation may be able to cope better with amphetamine medication.

-• Highly gifted people are said to respond better to amphetamine medication than to MPH.7
+• Highly gifted people are said to respond better to amphetamine medication than to MPH.8

 18. Methylphenidate for other disorders

-MPH proved to be helpful in the treatment of attention problems in children with brain injuries (traumatic brain injury).8
+MPH proved to be helpful in the treatment of attention problems in children with brain injuries (traumatic brain injury).9

 MPH is also used successfully for narcolepsy.
-In 2007, Ritalin® was the only MPH preparation approved for the treatment of narcolepsy.9
+In 2007, Ritalin® was the only MPH preparation approved for the treatment of narcolepsy.10

-In children with ASD, MPH also appears to increase cognitive processing speed - in contrast to ADHD.10
+In children with ASD, MPH also appears to increase cognitive processing speed - in contrast to children with ADHD.11

 19. Taking methylphenidate abroad